A new construction of subgroups of big mapping class groups: Introduction

 \subsection{Outline}

-\Cref{sec:prelim} contains preliminaries on infinite-type surfaces, mapping class groups, and shift and multipush maps.
-In \Cref{sec:constructions}, we give a construction of surfaces from Schreier graphs and describe how to obtain non-conjugate embeddings of subgroups generated by either shift or multipush maps.
-Our constructions of specific subgroups of big mapping class groups begins in \Cref{sec:subgroupconstructions}, where we build embeddings of free groups, wreath products, and solvable Baumslag--Solitar groups into big mapping class groups (\Cref{intro-subgroups-statement}).
+\Cref{sec:prelim} contains preliminaries on infinite-type surfaces, mapping class groups, and shift and multipush maps. \Cref{sec:constructions} gives a construction of surfaces based on Schreier graphs and describes how to obtain non-conjugate embeddings of subgroups generated by either shift or multipush maps.
+Our constructions of specific subgroups of big mapping class groups begins in \Cref{sec:subgroupconstructions}, where we build embeddings of free groups, wreath products, and solvable Baumslag--Solitar groups into big mapping class groups.
 In \Cref{sec:indicable} we prove \Cref{thm:indicable}.
-Finally, in \Cref{sec:combo} we prove our combination theorem (\Cref{thm:main}) for indicable subgroups before ending with constructions of right-angled Artin subgroups, proving \Cref{thm:raags}.
+Finally, in \Cref{sec:combo} we prove and discuss applications of the combination theorem (\Cref{thm:main}).